Responsive

 As above, examples for distributed functional testing with these tools are available in the Testkube Documentation.

 The approaches described above with the parallel and shard keywords are meant to be used within a single workflow.
 If you on the other hand want to combine multiple workflows to run either in sequence or in parallel you can use the execute keyword to orchestrate the execution of any other workflow in any combination required.
+For example, a master project can coordinate multiple parallel test executions, managing different test suites or projects simultaneously.
+In such setups, implementing an ATE system helps optimize resource utilization by enabling efficient instrumentation sharing, switch management, and maximizing test infrastructure usage.
 For example you can:

 • Run multiple load-tests in parallel to see how the traffic they simulate affect each other